KyleGoslan/Digital-Media-Design/12-Regions/README.md

 ```swift
 locationManager.startMonitoring(for: myRegion)
 ```
-The location manager will deliver the notificaiton about entering or leaving a region via its delegate methods, for example:
+The location manager will deliver the notification about entering or leaving a region via its delegate methods, for example:

 ```swift
 func locationManager(_ manager: CLLocationManager, didEnterRegion region: CLRegion) {